GrantMeStrength/retro/wespi/readme.md

 ![](wespi5.png)

-Program the ESP32 using the instructions in the GitHub files readme.
-The flashing tool will look like this:
+Program the ESP32 using the instructions in the GitHub files readme file.

+**Remember to select the correct ESP device from the flashing program's options or you'll see SYNC FAIL warnings and it won't work.**

+The flashing tool will need to look like this, with the various files loaded into specific locations:

 ![](wespi2.png)